CIS-566-Fall-2023/final-project/README.md

 #### Specification:
-- Outline the main features of your project.
 - Upon opening the program, there will be a waterfall of particles falling down the screen.
 - Many aspects of this scene will be customizable like particle size, particle color, and physical forces like gravity.
 - The user can move the camera to change the perspective of the scene, like zooming out or rotating.